godaddy/wp-reseller-store/readme.txt

 Development of this plugin is done on [GitHub](https://github.com/godaddy/wp-reseller-store).
 If you believe you have found a bug, or have a killer feature idea, please open a [open a new issue](https://github.com/godaddy/wp-reseller-store/issues) there.
 Pull requests on existing issues are also welcome!

 == Changelog ==

+= NEXT - August 2017 =
+*  New: Shopper lgoin widget
+*  New: Add more options including _cart redirect_ to the product widget
+*  New: Move shortcodes to a new class and add new shortcodes.
+Support shortcodes are \[rstore-domain-search\], \[rstore-cart-button\], \[rstore-product\], \[rstore-login\]
+*  Fix: No longer store cart count in a cookie
+*  Fix: Image size on the product widget
+*  Fix: Display error if post id cannot be found on product widget
+*  Fix: No longer remove html from widget labels

 = 1.0.0 - July 2017 =